Coollab-Art/algorithms/README.md

 Moves an element in a container from its current position to a new one.
 The order of the other elements is preserved.
-It could be any kind of container.
+It works with vector and array.
 Its parameters are the iterator of the current and the new position.

 **Example:**